 - Maritime Electric has contracted with the PEI Energy Corporation to purchase a total of 92.5 MW from on-Island wind farms.

 PEI is the only province with a larger share of installed wind energy than fossil fuels and has the highest percentage of wind integration in Canada…

 - In 2015, PEI was one of only two provinces in Canada which generated 10% or more of its electricity from wind sources.

-- At the appropriate amount, wind generation is a competitively priced source of electricity for Maritime Electric and we continue to work with the provincial government to increase the amount of wind, and other renewable forms of generation, up to as much as 30% of our customers' electricity needs.
+- At the appropriate amount, wind generation is a competitively priced source of electricity for Maritime Electric and we continue to work with the provincial government to increase the amount of wind, and other renewable forms of generation.